Some posts contain compensated links. Please read this disclaimer for more info.

 A Guide To Staying Fit in Split While on Holidays

-Written by travel writer and nomadic lifestyler, Sarah, following 5 weeks in Split.
+Written by travel writer and nomadic lifestyler, Sarah, following five weeks in Split.

-During our recent stay in Split, we found that this beautiful city on the Dalmatian Coast offers an abundance of options for being active.
-The best part is that many of them are fun and include enjoying the sights and getting out into nature so you don’t feel like you’re missing out on anything by taking the time to exercise.
+During our recent stay in Split, we found that this beautiful city on the Dalmatian Coast offers an abundance of active options.
+The best part is that many of them are fun and include enjoying the sights and getting out into nature, so you don’t feel like you’re missing out on anything by taking the time to exercise.

 If you are lucky enough to spend some time in the lovely city of Split and want to stay fit and active, here is our list of favorite activities to burn off any excess calories taken in while dining in Split.

 This beautiful park sits on the edge of the old town on the western banks of the Split peninsula.
 It is on a hill covered with Mediterranean pine trees and is full of trails, stunning vistas, beaches, and old stone churches.
 It is also a haven for nature and fitness enthusiasts.
 You really could just use Marjan Park for all of your exercise needs.

 The numerous trails throughout the park make for a great hike, and you can vary the time, distance, and difficulty by planning your route using a map of the park.

 Much of the park sits atop a hill, so if a good leg and butt workout are what you’re after, you can walk, jog or run up the numerous stairs within the green space.
 To top it off, you will be rewarded with a spectacular view of Split and the Adriatic when you reach the summit.

 You can find various machines and equipment for strength training within the park using your own body weight within the park.
 The best way to get and stay fit is to use a combination of cardio and muscle strengthening exercises, and both are easy to do in Marjan Park.